RohitAmdahl/cross-course-project-RohitAmdahl/README.md

 same pictures are taken from unsplash.

 ## Acknowledgments
-this was my first website,i got help from teachers.
+this was my first website,i got help from teachers.and classmates.